 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+Clare Hancock: The technique that we’ll demonstrate here provides a way to observe, in real time, changes in synaptic calcium activity as a physiological parameter for cellular processes underlying learning and memory formation in the brain of a living animal, the fruit fly Drosophila melanogaster.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera